 The Admin certification deals with everyday CRM problems and tasks, while The App Builder exam is focused on the knowledge of components and best practices within the CRM.
 At the same time, on the development side, the courses are focused on your skills with Apex and Visualforce.

-Probably the best place to start is to undergo Salesforce Administrator practice exam, followed Advanced Administrator and closing the skills with App Builder certification.
+Probably the best place to start is to undergo the Salesforce Administrator practice exam, followed by Advanced Administrator and closing the skills with App Builder certification.
 Between these three, your admin will have a universal set of skills, upon which a more niche-specific knowledge of the Salesforce database structure can be built .

 Even if you are considering to lead your employee on a development path, these three exams are still a good place to start and will provide understanding of best practices, use cases, and security of Salesforce CRM environment.

 Regarding information available – there is no shortage here.
 From community forums, official documentation, official Salesforce training courses to YouTube videos, there is virtually an endless supply of learning material ready for future Salesforce administrators.

 Another common question is how much does it cost to hire a certified Salesforce administrator?